ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 ## Attack Options

-There were several different designs that were considered for the enemies
+There were three proposed concepts for the attack for the enemies as shown in details.
+The animation for the attack that was chosen was Option 2.

 <details>